inlab-geo/espresso/contrib/magnetotelluric_1D/README.md

 ## Examples

 Three examples of inversion of MT data are presented here:
-- __example01__: inversion of a synthetic 3 layers Earth model using a smoothed regularization.
+- __Example 01__: inversion of a synthetic 3 layers Earth model using a smooth regularization.
-- __Synthetic AMT data__: inversion of a synthetic 5 layers Earth model using a smoothed regularization.
+- __Synthetic AMT data__: inversion of a synthetic 5 layers Earth model using a smooth regularization.
-- __Field AMT/BBMT data__: inversion of field AMT/BBMT data from the Coompana Province, South Australia.
+- __Field AMT/BBMT data__: inversion of field AMT/BBMT data from the Coompana Province, South Australia, using a smooth regularization.